Turkey cancels sea voyages in Istanbul

 By Rufiz Hafizoglu – Trend:

-Sea voyages have been canceled due to strong winds in Istanbul, the Organization for the Management of Maritime Transport of Turkey said in a message Nov.
-26.
+Sea voyages have been cancelled due to strong wind in Istanbul, the Turkish Maritime Transport Management Organization said in a message Nov.
+29.

-The Marmaray tunnel operates in the enhanced mode due to the cancellation of sea trips.
+The Marmaray tunnel operates intensively due to the cancellation of sea trips.

-Sea voyages have been also canceled due to strong winds in Bursa province.
+Sea voyages have been also cancelled due to strong wind in Bursa province.

-Reportedly, unstable weather conditions in these areas will last for three days.
+Reportedly, unstable weather conditions in these areas will last till the end of the week.

 ---